Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Theory.md

 Hungry for more?
 Further reading on vector and raster data in the QGIS documentation: https://docs.qgis.org/3.44/en/docs/gentle_gis_introduction/vector_data.html, https://docs.qgis.org/3.44/en/docs/gentle_gis_introduction/raster_data.html

 ## GIS analysis types
-The most common GIS (Geographic Information System) analysis types can vary depending on the specific application and industry.
+The most common GIS analysis types can vary depending on the specific application and industry.
 However, some of the widely used and common GIS analysis types are:

 1.  **Spatial Query and Selection**: This analysis involves selecting or querying spatial features based on their spatial relationship with other features.
 It helps answer questions like "Which points are within a certain distance of a line?" or "Which polygons intersect a specific area?"
 2.  **Spatial Overlay and Intersection**: Overlay analysis combines multiple spatial datasets to create new datasets by intersecting, unioning, or differencing features.
 It helps identify areas of overlap, calculate areas, and analyze spatial relationships between different layers.